 3. Patient Portal and App Development

-If you haven’t heard of fitness trackers, you’ve probably been living under a rock.
-Garmin, Fitbit, Nike Fuelband, and a few others have spent the last several years redefining the way we think about activity, as well as how we keep track of it.
+If you haven’t heard of fitness trackers healthcare career, you’ve probably been living under a rock.
+Garmin, Fitbit, Nike Fuelband, and a few others have spent the last several years redefining the way we think about the activity, as well as how we keep track of it.

 Most people don’t think of fitness trackers and other trendy fitness accessories as being part of the healthcare sector, but electronic health records and telemedicine are utilizing remote patient data to upgrade the quality of patient care.